1and1/ioc-unit/README.md

 **Testclasses** are
 * The Testclass itself
-* All classes added using @TestClasses,@TestPackages,@TestClasspaths
+* All classes added using @TestClasses, @TestPackages, @TestPackagesDeep, @TestClasspaths
 * Static inner classes of Testclasses, if these are not denoted otherwise as Sutclasses
 * Can hold Configuring Annotations

 **Sutclasses** are
-* All classes added using @SutClasses,@SutPackages,@SutClasspaths
+* All classes added using @SutClasses, @SutPackages, @SutPackagesDeep, @SutClasspaths
 * May not hold Configuring Annotations.
 If a Sutclass does, a Warning is produced.

 In case of ambiguities, Testclasses and Producers in Testclasses get priority over Sutclasses and their producers.